Andrew Vaughn Player Props: White Sox vs. Mets

-On Wednesday, Andrew Vaughn (.231 slugging percentage in past 10 games, with no home runs) and the Chicago White Sox play the New York Mets, whose starting pitcher will be Justin Verlander.
-First pitch is at 7:10 PM ET.
+The Chicago White Sox, including Andrew Vaughn (.205 on-base percentage in past 10 games, 111 points below season-long percentage), battle starting pitcher Jose Quintana and the New York Mets at Citi Field, Thursday at 1:10 PM ET.

-He had a one-hit showing in his previous game (1-for-5) against the Mets.
+In his last game he had a one-hit showing (1-for-5) against the Mets.

 Andrew Vaughn Game Info & Props vs. the Mets